lekhoi2709/WebRTC/README.md

 6. Go to http://localhost:8080 to use our WebRTC

 OR
-Use our deployed app at: [webrtc-production-4cbd.up.railway.app] But remember, it will expire in the next 400 hours
+Use our deployed app at: [this link](webrtc-production-4cbd.up.railway.app) But remember, it will expire in the next 400 hours